-The "Consciousness, Emotions, and Values" Einstein Group existed from 2014 until 12/2019 and has gathered researchers from different disciplinary backgrounds to address a diverse range of topics related to those core themes in the Philosophy of Mind and is funded by the Einstein Foundation Berlin.
+The "Consciousness, Emotions, and Values" Einstein Group existed from 2015 until the end of 2019 and has gathered researchers from different disciplinary backgrounds to address a diverse range of topics related to those core themes in the Philosophy of Mind and is funded by the Einstein Foundation Berlin.

 The core group is situated at the Berlin School of Mind and Brain and consists at the moment of Joerg Fingerhut (Senior Postdoc, Berlin School of Mind and Brain, Humboldt-Universität zu Berlin), Jesse Prinz (Einstein Visiting Fellow, CUNY), and a team of research assistants.